 Laser Technology is six times more powerful than LED.
 Laser can penetrate the skin much deeper, therefore it is much more effective for anti-aging.

-CERTIFICATES: FDA-CLEARED, SGS, CE
+Certifications: FDA-CLEARED, SGS, CE

 Pros